 Instead, use this period to spend time connecting with your kids and talking and strengthening the bond.

-The great thing about deschooling is that it’s flexible.
-So, the amount of time you should deschool is up to you.
+The amount of time you should deschool is up to you!
+Everyone’s adjusting period is different.
+(And that’s OK!)

 Most homeschool parents recommend from one to three months of deschooling.
 Some even recommend one month of deschooling for every one year the child was in a traditional school setting.
 (So if you have a kid who was in six years of public school, you might deschool for six months.)